Deadly Sleep Disorder: The Silent Danger Within

 • It is important to see a doctor for obstructive sleep apnea if you are experiencing symptoms such as loud snoring, gasping or choking during sleep, pausing in breathing, or excessive daytime drowsiness.

-• Treatment for Obstructive Sleep Apnea may include lifestyle changes, such as weight loss and sleep position, as well as the use of a Continuous Positive Airway Pressure (CPAP) machine for severe cases.
+• Treatment for Obstructive Sleep Apnea may include lifestyle changes, such as weight loss and sleep position, as well as the use of a Continuous Positive Airway (CPAP) machine for severe cases.

 The Prevalence and Impact of Deadly Sleep Disorder